-To get the most out or your Wall Sticker Company products, please follow these care instructions.
+To get the most out of your Wall Sticker Company products, please follow these care instructions.

-Please allow newly painted walls need 4 weeks to outgas before application.
+Please allow newly painted walls 4 weeks to outgas before application.

 - Avoid rubbing the product with a wet cloth